 The flared elbows are the most obvious example of taking up more space and the key to the whole position.

 It's Open and Direct

-A person in this pose will usually be directly facing whomever they're addressing.
-If you've ever seen a confrontation in person or on video, you might remember that when both people commit to it they're right in front of each other.
-They face each other dead on and then they both challenge the other to go ahead and start something.
+A person in this pose will usually directly face whomever they're addressing.
+If you've ever seen a confrontation in person or on video, you might remember that when both people commit to it, they're right in front of each other.
+They face each other dead on, and then they both challenge the other to go ahead and start something.

 It's Subtly Threatening

 The flared elbows come into play again here.
 This stance is also known as "arms akimbo."
 Our elbows are sharp and pointy, great for poking people in their soft midsections.

 If you've ever had to maneuver through a crowded room, you know how useful the elbows can be.
 They can be used subtly, almost apologetically, to create space.
 It's less aggressive than pushing with your hands but still aggressive.

 When we see someone displaying their elbows prominently, we can't help but get the message that some physical force is possible.

 It's Ready for Action

 The hands-on-hips pose looks alert and challenging.
 The fighting position is hands up by the face.
 Having the hands on the hips puts them halfway to this obviously aggressive placement.
 If needed, the person is ready to get their hands to a defensive or offensive position quickly.